backrunner/vue-context-menu/README.md

 });
 ```

-Also you can set a alias to resolve `@pwp-app/vue-context-menu` to `vue-context-menu`.
+Also you can set an alias to resolve `@pwp-app/vue-context-menu` to `vue-context-menu`.

 Then you can use it like this: